twogg-git/docker-compose/README.md

 ```
 The above commands, will build the container and run the container (exposing the service ports).

-We now should be able to access the ping server locally at port 3001.
+We now should be able to access the app locally at port 8080.

 ```sh
 http://localhost:8080